 - Express a few drops of milk and smear on the nipple.

-- Using anything on your nipples that is drying or may damage your nipple skin (eg soap, shampoo, rough towels).
+- Using anything on your nipples that is drying or may damage your nipple skin (eg alcohol based products, rough towels).

 - Wearing poorly-fitted bras and plastic-backed nursing pads.

 - Using breast pumps that have strong suction and hurt your nipples.
 You may find that hand expressing is more comfortable and just as efficient once you master the technique.

 - Using a nipple shield.
 Seek face-to-face expert help before using a shield.